-The purpose of the Occupational Requirement Survey (ORS) is to collect the various physical demands; environmental conditions; education, training, and experience; and mental requirements for occupations within the national economy.
-ORS provides insight into the presence and duration of specific physical demands and environmental exposures, as well as the amount of education, training, and experience needed to perform in the occupation.
-Additionally, ORS data give an understanding of some of the cognitive and mental requirements of a job.
+The ORS provides insight into the presence and duration of specific physical demands and environmental conditions, presence of cognitive and mental requirements, as well as the amount of education, training, and experience needed to perform in the occupation.

-The ORS data elements are grouped into four main categories:
+The ORS groups data elements into four main categories:

 • Physical demands

-It is important to note that the ORS is designed to capture information regarding what is generally required by employers to perform a job at their establishment.
-The survey is not focused on the specific capabilities or experience of the worker if the employer does not require them.
+It is important to note that the ORS is designed to capture information regarding what is required to perform the critical job function of selected jobs.
+The survey does not focus on specific capabilities or experiences that individual workers have if the employer does not require them.
 For example, a job may require a bachelor’s degree, but a worker performing the job may have a doctoral degree (Ph.D.).
 In this case, the ORS would capture the requirement of this particular job as being a bachelor’s degree.
-The distinction is significant because the desired outcome of the survey is to portray the requirements of an occupation, not necessarily the characteristics of the workers performing in that occupation.
+The distinction is significant because the desired outcome of the survey is to portray job requirements, not the characteristics of the workers.
 See the Data sources section for more detail on what occupational requirements are collected.

-The ORS is an establishment-based survey and includes establishments in the 50 states and the District of Columbia in the private sector and state and local governments.
+The ORS is an establishment-based survey and establishments in the 50 states and the District of Columbia in the private sector and state and local government are eligible for selection.
 Major exclusions from the survey are workers in federal and quasi-federal agencies, military personnel, agriculture workers, workers in private households, the self-employed, volunteers, unpaid workers, individuals receiving long-term disability compensation, and those working overseas.
-Individuals who set their own pay, such as business owners, and family members--paid token wages--are also excluded.
+Individuals who set their own pay, such as business owners, and family members who are paid token wages are also excluded.

 Key concepts and definitions

 Environmental conditions.
-Refer to the various tangible or concrete hazards or difficulties that are in the vicinity of where a job is performed.
+Refer to the various tangible or concrete hazards or difficulties that are in the vicinity of which a job is performed.
 The presence and, in most cases, duration of these conditions are collected.
-For more information about individual environmental elements, see the ORS Visual Overview for Environmental Conditions and the Appendices in the Calculation Section.
+For more information about individual environmental elements, see the ORS Visual Overview for Environmental Conditions and the appendixes in the Calculation section.

 Job.
-A position of employment at an establishment that one or more workers are employed in.
+A position of employment at an establishment in which one or more workers are employed.
 It is characterized by its main function and any work tasks in support of that function.
-The term job refers to a single position in a single establishment, but an establishment may have more than one instance of a job on their payroll.
-For example, a restaurant may have twenty waiters all serving the same function and performing identical tasks.
-All twenty of those waiters would be considered by ORS to be duplicates of the same job at that worksite.
+The term job refers to a single position in a single establishment, but an establishment may have more than one worker in that job on their payroll.
+For example, a restaurant may have 20 waiters all serving the same function and performing identical tasks.
+ORS considers all 20 of those waiters to be duplicates of the same job at that worksite.
 Because ORS focuses on the requirements of a job but is weighted by the amount of workers employed in that job, “jobs” and “workers” may be used interchangeably in ORS publications.

 Occupation.
 A generalized job or family of jobs common to many industries and areas, such as an economist or carpenter.
 An occupation is different from a job because it refers to a profession or trade in general, and not a single position in a single establishment.
-Occupations are classified by the Standard Occupational Classification (SOC) system to the six-digit level.
-The ORS further classifies occupations by eight-digit codes used by O*NET’s detailed occupational taxonomy referred to as “O*NET-SOC 2010 Occupations”, when available.
+The Standard Occupational Classification (SOC) system classifies occupations to the six-digit level.
+The ORS further classifies occupations by eight-digit codes used by O*NET’s detailed occupational taxonomy referred to as “O*NET-SOC 2010 Occupations” when available.
 Military specific occupations (55-0000.00) are out of scope for the ORS.

 Percentage of workers.
-The number of workers in a given domain (such an occupation) that have a certain requirement divided by the total number of workers in that domain.
-For example, the number of teachers that are required to reach overhead divided by the total number of teachers equals the percentage of teachers with that requirement.
-More detailed information is included in the Calculation section.
+The number of workers in a given domain (such as an occupation) that has a certain requirement divided by the total number of workers in that domain.
+For example, the number of teachers who are required to reach overhead divided by the total number of teachers equals the percentage of teachers with that requirement.
+For more information see the Calculation section.

 Percentiles.
 Percentiles (10th, 25th, 50th-median, 75th, and 90th) are used for estimates with continuous values, such as hours spent sitting, or days of prior work experience required.
 More detailed information is included in the Calculation section.

-Time-based or incentive-based pay.
+Time-based pay.
 Time-based workers are those whose wages are based solely on an hourly rate or salary.
-Incentive workers are those whose wages are based at least partially on productivity payments, such as piece rates, commissions, and production bonuses.

-Union or nonunion workers.
+Union workers.
 The ORS defines a union worker as any employee in a union occupation who satisfies all of the following conditions: a labor organization is recognized as the bargaining agent for all workers in the occupation; wage and salary rates are determined through collective bargaining or negotiations; and settlement terms, which must include earnings provisions and may include benefit provisions, are embodied in a signed, mutually binding collective bargaining agreement.
-A nonunion worker is an employee in an occupation not meeting all of the ORS-defined conditions for union coverage.